 Everyone is concerned.
 Every single individual choice, from companies to people, from shareholders to stakeholders, counts.

 But this is not only true for big brands and big problems.
-The same creative courage can - and should – be applied to ordinary business challenges.
+The same creative courage can - and should - be applied to everyday business challenges.
 Reducing palm oil for a food brand, eliminating plastic in cosmetics packaging, or going electric for a car brand.

 Riccardo Fregoso, Executive Creative Director and President Creative, McCann WorldGroup, France